 Geckos need specific heat and light conditions to stay healthy.
 You’ll need to get some special equipment, including good thermometers to help you track the conditions.
 For substrate, you can use reptile carpet, butcher paper, or paper towels.
 You can add stone or ceramic tiles on top of these if you like.
 Just don’t use sand, as your pet could get very sick if he were to ingest it.
 Your little lizard will also need hide boxes and branches or rocks for climbing.
 You may want to add plants to make the terrarium look nice.
 Ask your vet for specific advice.

 This is one area where geckos suddenly become less appealing to many people.
 Like many other reptiles, most geckos eat live bugs, which must be dusted with nutritional powder before becoming lunch.
 You’ll need to regularly bring home things like crickets, waxworms, and Dubia roaches.
 If the very thought of buying these creepy-crawlies turns your stomach, a gecko may not be for you.

 Geckos are quite tame.
 However, you’ll need to handle your tiny pet regularly to keep him docile and friendly.
 Just take care to never pick your little dinosaur up by the tail.
 Geckos’ tails detach when they are held this way, which helps them escape predators.
 While they do grow new tails, the replacement often looks a bit odd.
 And, needless to say, losing an appendage isn’t going to be much fun for your pet.

 Do you have questions about gecko care?
-Contact us today!
+Contact us, your local animal clinic in Rialto, CA, today!